 Killing a Butterfly by hitting it with a weapon or snapping its wings after you’ve caught it with providing Butterfly Wings, which heals players for 8 health.

 Butterflies also have the chance to drop Butter.
 While butter only has a 2% chance to drop, it does heal players for 40 Health.
 Butter can also be used to make Waffles, which have one of the highest heal in Don’t Starve.
 Waffles will heal players by 60 health.

-Costing 3 Reeds and 1 Honey, Honey Poultice is the best method of healing, in my opinion.
+Costing 1 Paper (3 Reeds) and 2 Honey, Honey Poultice is the best method of healing, in my opinion.
 Reeds are only used for Papyrus and dependant on where you spawn reeds may surround you.

 The biggest perk of Honey Poultice is that it does not rot or decay, allowing players to carry stacks of Honey Poultice for days.
 Having items that don’t rot or decay comes in extra handy, especially when you are exploring the caves.

 Honey Poultice provides players with 40 Health.